FAR-Lab/Mobile_HRI_Lab_Hub/lab2/Readme.md

 2. Markers/ Pens
 3. Scissors/Utility Knifes
 4. Smart Phone -- The main required feature is that the phone needs to have a browser and display a webpage.
-5. **Found objects and materials** -- You will have to costume your CloneBot so that it looks like some other devices.
+5. **Found objects and materials** -- You will have to costume your CloneBot so that it fits in the intended setting.
 These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case, etc. Be creative!
+We have fabric, just ask!

 ### Deliverables for this lab are:

-1. 7 Storyboards
+0. Fill in the questions along the way!
-1. 3 Sketches/photos of costumed devices
+1. 3 photos of costumed devices
-1. Any reflections you have on the process
+2. Reflections on the process
-1. Video sketch of 3 prototyped interactions
+3. Video sketch of 3 prototyped interactions with costumed devices
-1. Submit the items above in the lab1 folder of your class [Github page], either as links or uploaded files.
+4. Submit the items above in the lab2 folder of your class [Github page], either as links or uploaded files.
 Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same from each person in the group.

 ### The Report
 This README.md page in your own repository should be edited to include the work you have done (the deliverables mentioned above).
 Following the format below, you can delete everything but the headers and the sections between the **stars**.
 Write the answers to the questions under the starred sentences.
 Include any material that explains what you did in this lab hub folder, and link it in your README.md for the lab.

 ## Lab Overview